by Cara Lovell, March 2017

 As the sun was getting lower while we were at Ta Prohm we experienced some really beautiful colours and shadows over the temples that photos cannot do justice, but that will forever be imprinted on my heart.

 The following day we travelled down to Kampong Chhnang where we were greeted by the local children as we boarded the luxurious RV AmaLotus for our cruise along the Mekong.

 As always with APT everything is of the highest standard, including the food (of which there is plenty of!), the staff onboard are the best you can get, and the tour director and local guides cannot be beaten.
 The other guests also add to your experience and by the end of the 7 nights I felt that all 79 of us had known each other for years!

 If food is your thing, you may interested to know that acclaimed Vietnamese-Australian chef, Luke Nguygen, has designed exclusive culinary experiences on some of these trips.

 Cruising the Mekong allows you to visit small and local villages that you otherwise wouldn’t see and where our presence really is making a difference to the local people.

-At every village, we had a welcoming party of children and adults alike all happy that you are there, not so they can sell you something (though that did happen sometimes but not in a pushy way) but because they can talk to you in English and show you their country.
-Some of the staff from the office and I bought lots of pencils and pens to the give the children and this small gesture was in no way seen as small in their eyes.
+A welcoming party of children and adults await you at every village, all very happy to see you.
+They like to practice their English on you, and are proud to show you their country.
+Some will try to sell you things, but they are so polite and not as pushy as you see in big cities.
+Some of the staff from the office and I bought lots of pencils and pens to the give the children.
+This small gesture was in no way seen as small in their eyes.
 I was given flowers by the children that they picked as we walked through their village streets, seeing where they live, go to school and work.

 There were many moments like this in my week that had me close to tears (and I have tears now in my eyes as I think about this) where the kindness of the local people was almost too much to take – especially when you know of the heartbreak and atrocities that they have so recently experienced.